SilasD12/Active-Directory-Homelab/docs/user-management.md

     domain, and the domain's AD will need a new account for them to manage and control resources to.
 This demonstraits how to complete a task that will be completed often, especially at larger companies.

+  - This task can and should be automated when multiple users need to simultaneously be created repeatedly.
+This can be done through a Powershell script that uses a CSV file as input.